 - If you have not yet signed up for Amazon Pay, please register to start.

-- Set the final charge amount
+- Final charge amount

 Your customer can now use Amazon Pay to purchase your products from their device without ever having to open their wallet.